babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

    - If empty, return `EmptyFpBtcPubKey` error

 3. **Storage Operations**: Remove the finality provider from the allowlist:
+   - Decode the `fp_pubkey_hex` parameter from hex string to bytes
-   - Remove the finality provider's BTC public key from the allowlist storage
+   - Remove the finality provider's BTC public key bytes from the allowlist storage
    - Return success response with action attributes

 #### 4.7.4.
 PruneData (SHOULD)